Orbit (bus system): The system today

 range from 15 minutes downtown to one hour in outlying areas.
 Between 1,500 and 1,800 riders use the system daily.
 The number has steadily risen in recent years due to rising gas prices; however, while other transit systems have seen double-digit gains in ridership over the past year, the Shuttle's ridership has only grown by 5%.
 This prompted the city council to hire a consulting firm in August 2008 to see how the city can make the system more attractive to residents.

+Transit Center

+The Huntsville Transit Center at 521 Pratt Ave. serves as the primary transfer point for Orbit.
+It replaced a smaller facility across Interstate 565 on Cleveland Ave built in 2004.
+It features fourteen bus bays, a rain garden, and a 3,880 square foot lobby waiting area and ticket office.
+A ribbon cutting occurred on August 29 with the building opening to the public on September 3, 2024.
+Fuqua & Partners served as architects for the $14.6 million project.